SDNick484/nvidia_shield_remote/README.md

-# nvidia_shield_remote
+# Fork of nvidia_shield_remote
-Python class for controlling Nvidia Shield over a network
+<a href="https://github.com/stefan-sherwood/nvidia_shield_remote">nvidia_shield_remote</a> is a Python class for controlling Nvidia Shield over a network.
+This project extends that work and adds a GUI to it.

 ## Prerequisites
 <details>